xuerff/picturama/DEVELOP.md

 2. Change your code.

-3. Restart Ansel without building (since building is done by the watch):
+3. Restart Picturama without building (since building is done by the watch):
     ```bash
     yarn run start-no-build
     ```